rudra012/crudl-example-django/README.md

 ### Authentication
 Both the REST and GraphQL API is only accessible for logged-in users based on TokenAuthentication.
 Besides the Token, we also return an attribute _info_ in order to subsequently have access to the currently logged-in user (e.g. for filtering).
 The _info_ is exposed in the global variable `crudl.auth`.

-The login connector looks like this:
+The REST login [connector](crudl-admin-rest/admin/connectors.js) looks like this:
 ```js
 const login = createDRFConnector('login/')
 .use(transformData('create',